 - Illogical discussions are another error that could lead to an outright rejection of the manuscript.
 Errors in the discussion include but are not limited to – the disconnected flow of ideas, expansive content that does not focus on the results, biased view, omitting key findings from other investigators, overlooking the limitation of the study.

-- Submitting your manuscript to a journal where there is a mismatch with its aims and scope can lead to desk-rejection of the manuscript by the editor.
+- Submitting a manuscript to a publisher where there is a mismatch with its aims and scope can lead to desk-rejection of the manuscript by the editor.
 Thoroughly go through the author instruction and ensure that your manuscript meets the aims and scope of the journal.

 - Indulging in plagiarism or self-plagiarism is a serious ethical breach resulting in rejection of your manuscript.
-Sources should be acknowledged even if you are paraphrasing sentences.
+However, one can avoid committing this misconduct by using online plagiarism checker to acknowledge sources even if you are paraphrasing sentences.

 - Research papers should be novel and original, and any paper that does not meet this criterion will not be considered for publication.